apache/skywalking/docs/en/setup/backend/backend-trace-profiling.md

 ### Generate Requests

-At this point, Tracing requests matching the specified Endpoint would undergo Profiling.
+At this point, Tracing requests matching the specified Endpoint and other conditions would undergo Profiling.

-Notice, the Java Agent already supports cross-thread requests, so when a request involves cross-thread operations, it would also be periodically sampled for thread stack.
+Notice, whether profiling is thread sensitive, it relies on the agent side implementation.
+The Java Agent already supports cross-thread requests, so when a request involves cross-thread operations, it would also be periodically sampled for thread stack.

 ### Query task details